bcgov/design-research-guide/docs/planning-research/compensation.md

 ## Forms of Compensation

-The easiest way to provide compensation is with a stipend gift card.
-You should offer three to five options and let the participant select which is best for them.
-The city or region you are in will dictate which gift cards you offer.
+The easiest way to provide compensation is with a stipend.
+Stipends are gift cards purchased at a certain dollar value.

+When planning which gift cards to purchase
+- Choose three to five options (for example, gas station, grocery store, restaurant)
+- Think about your location of research.
+The location you are in will dictate which gift cards you offer.
 For example, not every city has an Esso or Save-on-Foods, but every region will have a gas station and grocery store.
+Look up what services are available in each location you are doing research.

-Offering a prepaid Visa or Mastercard is also an option.
-This option costs more, as these cards come with an activation fee.
-Factor the activation fees into your budget if you go this route.
+- Avoid using prepaid Visas or Mastercards.
+These cards have an activation fee which are non-recoverable.
+Factor the activation fees into your budget if you choose to purchase prepaid cards.
+- Let the participant select which gift card is best for them

-Work with your finance department to purchase gift cards or prepaid Visa cards.
+- Work with your finance department to purchase gift cards.

 > At this time, we are not able to provide electronic gift cards.